What Building a Startup Really Looks Like: A Brutally Honest 10-Year Map đ

 Letâs say you survive.
 Somehow, you start to grow.

 You ship something people want.
 Not âlikeââwant.
-Customers start pulling product out of your hands faster than you can improve it.
+Customers start pulling products out of your hands faster than you can improve them.

 The team gels.
 Culture starts to form.
 Town halls feel like TED talks.
 You finally fix that weird caching bug that haunted your dreams for 18 months.
 You hire your first Head of People.
 Maybe even a Chief of Staff.
 You feel unstoppable.